changeworld/azure-docs.ja-jp/articles/data-factory/data-factory-build-your-first-pipeline-using-vs.md

             "value": "String"
         }

-### スペースが含まれているプロパティ名
+### <a name="property-names-with-spaces"></a>Property names with spaces
-プロパティ名にスペースが含まれている場合は、次の例 (Database server name) のように、角かっこを使用します。
+If a property name has spaces in it, use square brackets as shown in the following example (Database server name):

      {
          "name": "$.properties.activities[1].typeProperties.webServiceParameters.['Database server name']",